Andrew0Hill/EDPathways-GitHub-Profile-Tips/README.md

 This is a quick guide outlining some ideas to make a presentable GitHub profile, as a complement to your CV or Resume.

-## Complete Your GitHub Profile
+## 1. Complete Your GitHub Profile

 Take some time to fill out the information on your GitHub profile, so that it looks more complete than a 'default' user profile:

 1. Change your profile picture from the default icon.
 This can be a picture of you, but doesn't have to be.
-2. You can use the "Edit profile" button to fill out any information you are comfortable sharing.
+2. You can use the `Edit profile` button to fill out any information you are comfortable sharing.
 2. You can add links to your profiles on other websites using the `Edit profile` button.

-## Clean Up Your Old Repositories
+## 2. Clean Up Your Old Repositories

 If you are providing a GitHub link as part of your Resume/CV, it is a good idea to do some housecleaning on your GitHub repositories.